Regular full-time and part-time (30 hours+/week) employees and their eligible dependents may participate in the Group

 The Basic Group Plan includes Health Insurance and Basic Term Life and Basic Accidental Death & Dismemberment Insurance.
 If an employee or dependent is enrolled in health coverage, they automatically have basic life insurance coverage underwritten by Minnesota Life Insurance Company.
 These plans can be separated.

 There are specific guidelines regarding the time frame in which you and your eligible dependents must enroll.
 Enrollment is not automatic.
 Coverage will begin the first day of the month following completion of one full calendar month of employment, if all necessary forms are received by the Office of Human Resources.
 Changes in health insurance plans can only be made during the Annual Enrollment Period, with an effective date of January 1st, or if you experience a Qualifying Event.

 Enrollment/Changes in Optional Group Plan

-The Optional Group Plan includes Dental Insurance, Optional Term Life, Optional Special Accidental Death & Dismemberment, Vision Insurance, and Long Term Disability.
+The Optional Group Plan includes Dental Insurance, Voluntary Term Life, Voluntary Accidental Death & Dismemberment, Vision Insurance, Long Term Disability, and Short Term Disability.
 These plans may be selected individually.